gvwilson/thirdbit/fiction/iffy/index.md

 the salty tang of seaweed soup, and the heavy mug of people who spent most of their lives wrapped in warm clothing.

-Iffy paused in front of a stall selling rats with startling blue eyes.
+Iffy paused in front of a stall selling accelerated raccoons with startling blue eyes.
 "They make great pets.
 Or snacks!" the man said, hastily adding, "Just kidding!
 Just kidding!" when Iffy scowled at him.
 "Watch!"
 He leaned over and said, "Ratty wanna cracker?"

-"Idjit!" the rat squeaked back.
+"Idjit!" the raccoon squeaked back.
 "Yer an idjit!"

 "See?" the man said proudly.
 "You can teach 'em a couple o' hunnert words, easy!"

 "I know," Iffy said wistfully, a sudden pang in her heart.
 She held her finger in front of one of the cages.
-The rat sniffed at it.
+The raccoon sniffed at it.
 "Idjit," it pronounced in its tiny squeaky voice.

 *One day*,
 Iffy promised herself as she straightened up and hurried on her way.
 One day,
-when she had a workshop of her own and Aunt Naggie had a proper kitchen and, and Honesty could come by all the time.
+when she had a workshop of her own and Aunt Naggie had a proper kitchen and Honesty could come by all the time.
 Even in her daydreams,
 she didn't dare imagine more than that, but that would be enough.